mem48/geocompr/main.md

 <!-- lubridate? -->

 It is often the case when a new column needs to be created based on existing columns.
-For example, we want to calculate population density.
+For example, we want to calculate population density for each country.
 We need to divide a `pop` column (population) by a `area_km2` column (unit area in square km).
-In base R it could be done this way:
+It could be done this way in base R:

 ```r